jackpas23/HashiCorp-Tech-Flex/README.md

 ### AWS Secrets Engine Module

 This module sets up the AWS Secrets Engine in Vault, allowing the team to generate dynamic credentials for AWS.
-It creates necessary roles and policies for different types of access.
+It creates necessary roles and policies for user and application access.

 #### Example Usage